16 Panel Skirt with Frill

 Attach a large safety pin to one end and feed through waist band.

-Make sure the elastic isn’t twisted and sew ends together.
+Make sure the elastic is not twisted and sew ends the together.

 Sew the waistband opening closed.